Pride of Dover: History

 On 6 November 2012, almost two years after she had been laid up, P&O Ferries announced that the Pride of Dover, with her engine damaged beyond repair, to German shipping interests.
 Her name was changed to Pride and all her P&O logos were removed.
-On 29 November, she left Tilbury for Tuzla, Turkey in tow of tug Eide Fighter, but was delivered to Aliaga on 27 December.
+On 29 November, she left Tilbury for Tuzla, Turkey in tow of tug Eide Fighter, but was delivered to Aliağa on 27 December.